 It’s not always easy for parents to know what’s happening with their children at school, but as a parent, you can get informed simply by talking to your child’s teacher.
 You can ask your child’s teacher to send you regular updates on homework and other reports concerning your child.
 If possible, try to meet with your child’s teacher occasionally for progress reports.
 When you know what’s happening with your child in school, it will enable you as well as your child’s teacher to make the required changes that will ensure that your kid learns effectively.

 Constantly encourage your child to put in his/her best into their work.
 It’s perfectly okay to help when your child asks for help even though they should be encouraged to eventually try to complete their work independently.
 Helping your children to look at challenges positively will keep them motivated and will show that you’re interested in their improvement.

 Know when to Quit

 Generally, kids with ADHD can become easily overwhelmed and frustrated.
 So, while it’s good to encourage your child to keep going as long as they can, it’s important that you shouldn’t push your child too much.
 Once you discover that your child has reached a limit, then stop for the night.
 Send your child’s teacher a note to explain why homework wasn’t completed.

 Learn to congratulate and reward your child after completing their homework.
 Praising your children does not only have to be when they have completed their homework; you can also praise their efforts even when the homework wasn’t completed and encourage them to achieve a new goal the next day.

 Try Moving Around

 It’s usually challenging for children with ADHD to sit in one place for a long period.
 So, allowing your child to stand up and move around can significantly help to maintain focus.
-You can even turn studying into a physical activity; for instance, asking your child to count out steps when practicing math problems like subtraction and addition.
+You can even turn to study into a physical activity; for instance, asking your child to count out steps when practising math problems like subtraction and addition.
 Parents are also advised to provide their children with something they can fidget with as they study; stress balls are an excellent item for children with ADHD.